mongodb/docs/source/includes/prerequisites-backup-agent-install.rst

 Access Control
 ++++++++++++++

-If you use |backup| with a MongoDB deployment that uses authentication, before installing the |backup| Agent, you must create a user in MongoDB with the appropriate access.
+If you use the Backup feature with a MongoDB deployment that uses authentication, before installing the Backup Agent, you must create a user in MongoDB with the appropriate access.
 See :doc:`/tutorial/nav/configure-backup-agent`.